 - Remained up-to-date with advances in health care options, medications, and treatment plans.

-Night Nurse, Ellington Healthcare, York
+Night Nurse at Ellington Healthcare, York

-June 2013 - December 2018
+June 2016 - December 2019

-- Effectively handled all nursing tasks including but not limited to, distribution of medication, dressings, tube feeding, and management of medical conditions.
+- Effectively handled all nursing tasks including but not limited to distribution of medication, dressings, tube feeding, and management of medical conditions.

 Nursing takes a vast array of skills, and you’ll need to showcase them on your CV.
 There are two types of skills you should include: soft and hard.
 Hard skills are technical things that apply directly to the role.
 Soft skills are ‘nice to haves’ instead.